chakrabar/chakrabar.github.io/_posts/articles/2018-04-04-automating-with-nant.md

 When a NAnt script is run with `nant` command

 * NAnt looks for a file with `.build` extension.
 If there are more than one, it takes `default.build`.
-One can also specify `-buildfile:<build-filename>` (or `-f:`) command line argument> If it cannot find/specify the build file, it'll exit with error.
+One can also specify `-buildfile:<build-filename>` (or `-f:`) command line argument.
+If it cannot find/specify the build file, it'll exit with error.
 * The default `<target>` is specified as `default` attribute at `<project>` level, or it can be passed as runtime argument just by specifying the name
 * There are many options for running a NAnt script (in the following examples, nant is being run in the same directory where the build files are)